TimothyOwen/IMS-Starter/README.md

 Unit testing is done through JUnit and Mockito.

-The system is based on the Repository Model Pattern.
+The system is broadly based on the Data-Access-Object (DAO) Pattern, a structural pattern used to isolate the business layer from the persistence layer.
 This model has the general form of:

 * Controller
 * Service